-The Notes may have no established trading market when issued, and one may never develop (for example, the Notes may be allocated to a limited pool of investors).
-If a market for the Notes does develop, it may not be liquid and may be sensitive to changes in financial markets.
+The Notes may have no established trading market when issued, and one may never develop.
+If a market does develop, it may not be liquid.
 Therefore, investors may not be able to sell their Notes easily or at prices that will provide them with a yield comparable to similar investments that have a developed secondary market.
-This is particularly the case should the Issuer be in financial distress, which may result in the sale of the Notes having to be at a substantial discount to their principal amount.
-The Notes generally have a more limited secondary market and more price volatility than conventional debt securities.
 Illiquidity may have a severely adverse effect on the market value of the Notes.